jmandel/smart-on-fhir-installer/README.md

  * `http://localhost:9085`  for an OAuth2 authorization server
  * `http://localhost:9090`  for a SMART apps server

-The OpenID Connect authentication server should be at `http://localhost:9085`.
-It uses the OpenLDAP server running on the virtual machine.
+The authorization server uses the OpenLDAP server running on the virtual machine.
 The two sample accounts are `demo/demo` and `admin/password` by default.
+You should change these for production environments.
+You can connect to the LDAP server on `localhost:1389`.

-You can poke around by doing:
+You can poke around the virtual machine by doing:

 ```
 vagrant ssh
 ```

-And when you're done you can shut it down with:
+And when you're done you can shut the virtual machine down with:

 ```
 vagrant halt